felix-clark/.doom.d/README.md

 emacsclient -c
 ```

 to attach to the running server and use emacs as normal.
+To restart the emacs server
+(for instance after running `doom upgrade`), run `systemctl restart --user emacs`.

 ## Troubleshooting